noliv3/PixAI-Discord-NSFW-Bot/README.md

 ## Scanner Configuration

-Image scanning thresholds are read from `discord/scanner-config.json`.
+Image scanning settings, including the API URL and thresholds, are read from `discord/scanner-config.json`.
 Adjust the values manually or use the `!setscan` command while the bot is running.

 Add a `?` (or `❓`) reaction to any message with image attachments to scan it.
 The bot responds with the top tags and marks the result with `✅` when safe or `❗` when it requires review.